district-labs/web3-sets/apps/docs/pages/schemas/identity/rules.md

 - rule:district-member-with-ticket
 - rule:district-member-with-vip

 The `rule:base` rule references the two other rules.
-And is why it's marked as the root.
+That is why it's marked as the root.

 The rules state that if either `rule:district-member-with-ticket` or the `rule:district-member-with-vip` rule can be satisfied, the set will validate.